CheckSomeBytes/SOF-ELK-Cloud-Dashboards/README.md

 ![navigationPane](Screenshots/navigationPane.gif)
 <br><br>

-In practice this makes for a fluid experience that enables the user to pivot effortlessly through platforms different activity types.
+In practice this makes for a fluid experience that enables the user to pivot effortlessly through platforms and different activity types.
 ![pivotingDashboards](Screenshots/pivotingDashboards.gif)

 ---